PoisotLab/ms_metaweb_perspectives/README.md

 context of biodiversity data.
 Long-term colonial legacies still shape taxonomic composition to this day [@Lenzner2022Naturalized; @Raja2022Colonialism], and much shorter-term changes in taxonomic and genetic richness of wildlife emerged through environmental racism [@Schmidt2022Systemic].
-These considerations mean that "the set of species found at a place" is not only a response to ecological processes, and therefore there may exist forcing on the interactions between these species.
+Thus, the set of species found at a specific location is not only as the result of a response to ecological processes separate from human influence, but also the result of human-environment interaction as well as the result legislative/political histories.

 # Conclusion: metawebs, predictions, and people